amu-cai/geval/README.md

 ## Taking up a Gonito challenge

-Clone the repo with a challenge, as given on the Gonito web-site, e.g. for the toy "planets" challenge (as generated with `geval --init`):
+Clone the repo with a challenge, as given on the Gonito web-site, e.g. for the toy “planets” challenge (as generated with `geval --init`):

     git clone https://github.com/filipg/planets